SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-happens-at-a-sprint-planning-meeting/rule.md

 It is important for Sprint capacity planning to be consistent across all teams.
 As such, there should be consistency in how many story points you allocate to a Sprint.
 It's unreasonable to think that someone will be able to work productively and consecutively for 8 hours straight on a particular task.
 For example, if a task is allotted a 4 for effort (8 hours), the developer will probably spend 6 hours coding, and 2 of those 8 hours fixing bugs, communicating, or working on the admin side of things.

-Therefore, a standard 1 week Sprint with 2 resources would have about 32 story points allocated.
+Therefore, a standard 1-week Sprint with 2 resources would have about 32 story points allocated.

 NOTE: This is specifically for the first couple of Sprints in a project, until you get an average velocity that you can use for capacity planning moving forward.